A traditional firm with a modern approach

 - A derivative or representative action brought on behalf of the company.

-These sorts of actions can be difficult and complex ones to take forward but if you happen to be in this position, or know of someone who may need further advice here, please contact Peter Taylor, Head of our Commercial Department, for an initial free one hour consultation.
+These sorts of actions can be difficult and complex ones to take forward but if you happen to be in this position, or know of someone who may need further advice here, please contact us for an initial free one hour consultation.